chimera-linux/cports/Packaging.md

 The following options apply to a single package and need to be specified for subpackages separately if needed:

+* `textrels` *(false)* By default, if `cbuild` finds textrels within any ELF files in the packages, it will error.
+It is possible to override this by enabling the option.
+* `foreignelf` *(false)* By default, if `cbuild` finds ELF files that have a foreign machine architecture (checked by matching against the `libc` of the target), it will error.
+It is possible to override this by enabling this option.
+Usually this is a wrong thing to do, but for example in case of cross toolchains you might want to enable this.
 * `keepempty` *(false)* By default, `cbuild` will prune all empty directories from every package.
 This can be used to override that.
 It should almost never be used.
 However, there are some cases, notably `base-files`, where